 Noora Nio-Juss (b.
 1976) is a visual artist based in Helsinki.
 Nio-Juss graduated from the Academy of Fine Arts in Helsinki as a Master of Arts in 2017 and as a Bachelor of Arts from the Estonia Art Academy in 2000, as a major in painting.
 Nio-Juss has had many solo exhibitions and she’s taken part in many group exhibitions in Finland and abroad.
 The last exhibitions have taken place at the Tallinn Art Hall Gallery, Riihimäki Art Museum and VS Gallery in Fiskars.
 Her works can be found from the collections of the Finnish National Gallery, Helsinki Art Museum, the Paulo Foundation, the city of Mänttä and Tampere Art Museum, amongst others.
 The past five years Nio-Juss has focused on woodblock printmaking.
 She is the nominee of the Queen Sonja Print Award 2020.

-The exhibition is supported by the Alfred Kordelin Foundation and the Arts Promotion Center Finland.
+The exhibition is supported by the Alfred Kordelin Foundation, the Arts Promotion Center Finland and the Anita Snellman Foundation.